 4. Make Effective Disciples Out of Them

 From there, it’s about a discipleship strategy and then getting them out the door and trained as neighborhood missionaries.

 I’m sure that there’s some energy around launching a new service for the younger families, but that should probably be put off for awhile.
 Make sure your existing worship service is “I’ve never been to church” guest friendly and that your members are really good at letting NO ONE fall through the hospitality cracks, and you’ll have 3/4 of the battle won – rock-n-roll worship or not!

 Great hospitality, Great follow-up, and a Clear disciple-making path will get you to your Easter numbers and beyond … at which time you’ll have to start a new service because you’ll have reached capacity.

 Need more strategies to grow your church?
-In my Visitor Conversion Formula, I walk you through the Four Key Strategies for growing your church, whether you’re in a Tiny Church or a Mega Church, when you focus on implementing these Four Key Strategies, the only way you’re going to go is UP.
+In Four Key Strategies for Church Growth you’ll discover the four things every growing church focuses on for growth.
+Whether you’re in a Tiny Church or a Mega Church, when you focus on implementing these Four Key Strategies, the only way you’re going to go is UP.

-Grab the Visitor Conversion Formula to turn your first-time visitors into returning guests; your returning guests into disciples of Jesus and faithful members; and your faithful members into neighborhood missionaries.
+Grab the Four Key Strategies to Church Growth and turn your first-time visitors into returning guests; your returning guests into disciples of Jesus and faithful members; and your faithful members into neighborhood missionaries.

 Three Videos; Workbook; Two Bonuses; and a One-on-One Strategy Session … valued at almost $500.
 We’ve discounted the investment to a ridiculous $37.00 for a limited time.